contagon/handbook/handbook/32-repentance-and-membership-councils.md

 * Commits a serious sin while holding a position of authority or trust in the Church or the community.
 * Commits a serious sin that is widely known.

+In these situations, a council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.

 See [32.6.1.4] for when a council is required.
 See [32.6.3.3] if a member was involved in embezzlement of Church funds or property.